 More about Dr. Tague

-Tague is an associate professor of history and has taught at DU since 1997.
+Tague is a professor of history and has taught at DU since 1997.
 She is a specialist in early modern British history, with a particular interest in cultural and gender history.
-Her book, Women of Quality: Accepting and Contesting Ideals of Femininity in England, 1690-1760, was published in 2002.
+She is the author of two books, Animal Companions: Pets and Social Change in Eighteenth-Century Britain (2015), and Women of Quality: Accepting and Contesting Ideals of Femininity in England, 1690-1760 (2002).

 Tague was co-chair of the Undergraduate Academic Experience Strategic Positioning Committee, which was subsequently folded into the Renew DU committee.
 She served on the General Education Review Committee that introduced the common curriculum, and she spent four years on the Marsico Steering Committee during which she coordinated the “Depth Cell” to improve academic rigor.
 She was co-chair for the Committee on Acquisition, Discovery and Application of Knowledge during DU's 2010 accreditation, and worked successfully with other faculty to keep a significant portion of materials on site at the Anderson Academic Commons.